 (2) In a case to which section 8(2)(c) or section 8(3) applies the employee shall be deemed to have been entitled to and to have commenced leave immediately prior to such termination.
 In such cases and in any case in which the employment of the employee who has become entitled to leave hereunder is terminated before such leave is taken or fully taken the employer shall, upon termination of his employment otherwise than by death pay to the employee and upon termination of employment by death pay to the personal representative of the employee upon request by the personal representative, a sum equivalent to the amount which would have been payable in respect of the period of leave to which he is entitled or deemed to have been entitled and which would have been taken but for such termination.
 Such payment shall be deemed to have satisfied the obligation of the employer in respect of leave hereunder.

-(3) An employee is to be paid for a period of long service leave at the time payment is made in the normal course of the employment, unless the employee requests in writing to be paid before the period of leave commences, in which case the employee is to be so paid.
+(3) An employee is to be paid for a period of long service leave at the time payment is made in the normal course of the employment, unless —

+(a) the employee requests in writing to be paid before the period of leave commences, in which case the employee is to be so paid; or

+(b) the employee and employer agree to another method of payment.

-(4) An employee who is taking long service leave —
+(4) If —

-(a) is not entitled to any extension of that leave because a public holiday, allowable under the employee’s conditions of employment, occurs during the period of the leave; and
+(a) a public holiday occurs during a period of long service leave taken by an employee under section 8(2)(a) or (b); and

-(b) is not entitled to leave in lieu of that day,
+(b) the employee is otherwise entitled to that holiday under the employee’s conditions of employment,

-but if his annual leave becomes due during the period of long service leave, his right to the annual leave is not affected.
+the period of long service leave is increased by one day for each such public holiday.

 [Section 9 amended by No. 37 of 1964 s.
 6; No. 79 of 1995 s.
-51.]
+51; No. 36 of 2006 s.
+58.]

 10. Taking leave in advance